unicode-org/cldr/docs/site/development/development-process.md

 	1. In the top right, under View Tickets, you'll see "Review \<x\> commits."
 Click on that to see the changed files.
 (Often best to to see side\-by\-side, with right\-click \> open in new window.)
 	2. In the **Changes** column, click on each of the items (eg, [edit](http://unicode.org/cldr/trac/changeset?old=11625&old_path=trunk%2Ftools%2Fcldr-apps&new_path=trunk%2Ftools%2Fcldr-apps&new=11627)) in each of the cells, and make sure that the implementation matches the description.
 	3. For data tickets, the goal is to verify that the data in the ticket matches what is entered in.
-		1. For spec tickets, it is often easier to go to the[Modifications section](http://unicode.org/repos/cldr/trunk/specs/ldml/tr35.html) of the latest proposed spec update, search for the modifications entry with the ticket number for the change that you are reviewing, and then click in that entry’s link to the relevant portion of the spec.
+		1. For spec tickets, it is often easier to go to the [Modifications section](http://unicode.org/repos/cldr/trunk/specs/ldml/tr35.html) of the latest proposed spec update, search for the modifications entry with the ticket number for the change that you are reviewing, and then click in that entry’s link to the relevant portion of the spec.
 The modifications in that section will be shown in yellow, and that is what you need to review.
 	4. Once you are done, go back to the original ticket (you can click on it at the top), and hit "Modify Ticket" near the bottom.
 		1. If the implementation looks good:
 		- click "REVIEWER: Close as fixed", then